Think you need heavy dumbbells or endless gym hours for sculpted arms? Think again.

 Here is a recommended rhythm of the week:

-- Tuesday: Core or bottom exercises — or rest
+Tuesday: Core or leg day / rest

-- Thursday: Cardio (fast walk, dance, jumping rope)
+Thursday: Cardio (walk, dance, jump rope)

-- Sunday: Low-intensity walk or rest
+Sunday: Light activity or rest

 This type of balance avoids injury and ensures that your motivation does not wear out.
 Arm toning is a marathon, not a sprint.